 Due to the disruption caused by Covid-19, the statutory dates for publishing the accounts were changed this year.
-The deadline for publishing the draft accounts was moved to 31 August, although our draft accounts were published in early June.
-The deadline for publishing the audited accounts has been moved to 30 November.
-It was not until near the end of the 2019/20 financial year that Covid-19 began to cause severe disruption, so most of the financial impact will be shown in accounts for 2020/21 rather than 2019/20.
+The deadline for publishing the draft accounts was moved to 31 July 2021.
+The deadline for publishing the audited accounts has been moved to 30 September 2021